Optimal Attention Temperature Improves the Robustness of In-Context Learning under Distribution Shift in High Dimensions: Introduction

-Taken together, these results offer new insights into the interplay between temperature, distribution shift, and generalization in in-context learning, and highlight a practical avenue for improving the robustness of pretrained Transformers.
+Taken together, these results offer new insights into the interplay between temperature, distribution shift, and generalization in in-context learning, and highlight a practical avenue for improving the robustness of pretrained Transformers. \paragraph{Notation ---} We follow standard notation from \citet{goodfellow2016deep}.
+The spectral norm of matrix $\mM$ is denoted by $\|\mM\|$, and the trace by $\text{Tr}(\mM)$.
+Matrix entries and slices are denoted as \( M_{i,j} \), \( \mM_{:,j} \), and \( \mM_{i,:} \).